October 7–10, 2023

-Concurrent Sessions should generally have no more than 5 presenters.
+Concurrent sessions are 60 minutes in length and should generally have no more than 5 presenters.

 Participatory and highly-interactive workshops on a single topic, including a diverse collection of presenters and facilitators.
 May be half-day (up to 4 hours) or full day (up to 8 hours).

-These sessions will generally require advance registration and an additional fee for the facility and catering.
+These sessions will generally require advance registration and an additional registration fee for participants.

 Submissions may address any topic relevant to science and technology centers and museums and the broader fields of informal science learning and public engagement with science.
-However, we especially encourage you to think about current circumstances, capabilities, and priorities in the field, including consideration of one or more of the following topics:
+However, we especially encourage you to think about current circumstances, capabilities, and priorities in the field.

 Making Your Session Interactive

-Concurrent sessions are expected to take advantage of the in-person nature of the conference.
-Formats that could just as well be presented online or asynchronously—such as panels and one-on-one fireside chats—are highly discouraged.
-Rather, we encourage you to think creatively about ways to involve and engage all of the participants in the room with full- or small-group discussion, workshops, brainstorming, charrette, and more—as well as interactive methods like game shows.
+All concurrent sessions are expected to take advantage of the in-person nature of the conference.
+We encourage you to think creatively about ways to involve and engage all of the participants in the room with full- or small-group discussion, workshops, brainstorming, charrette, and more—as well as interactive methods like game shows, and PechaKucha.

 Commitment to Engaging Diverse Perspectives

 ASTC is committed to incorporating diverse perspectives within each session and across the entire conference.
-You will be asked to provide two short statements as a part of your proposal that describe how your session represents diverse perspectives, individually and organizationally.
+You will be asked to provide two short statements that describe how your session represents diverse perspectives, individually and organizationally.
 There is no single way to address this requirement, but consider the following dimensions of diversity: